 Upon notification or discovery of a suspected fraud, the Town Administrator will promptly investigate the suspected fraud.
-In all circumstances where there are reasonable grounds to indicate that a fraud may have occurred, the Town Administrator will inform the Board of Selectmen.
-Subject to the advice of the Board of Selectmen, the Town Administrator will contact the Office of the District Attorney and/or the Town of Bolton Police Department.
+In all circumstances where there are reasonable grounds to indicate that a fraud may have occurred, the Town Administrator will inform the Select Board.
+Subject to the advice of the Select Board, the Town Administrator will contact the Office of the District Attorney and/or the Town of Bolton Police Department.